-Sleep regressions happen when your older child feels like they’ve been displaced by their new sibling.
+Sleep regression can happen when your older child feels like their new sibling has displaced them.
 Let them know that that didn’t happen, and if anything, they’ve become even more special after becoming the big kid.

 8. Don’t Scold Them